MaskRay/maskray.me/source/_posts/2021-07-25-comdat-and-section-group.md

 Note that if `foo` is `STB_WEAK` or `STB_GLOBAL`, it would remain defined in the output file, and the `.metadata` relocation would bind to the `foo` defined in the prevailing `.text.foo` section in `a.o`.

 GCC's `-fpatchable-function-entry` was fixed to emit multiple sections.
-See (Chinese) [从-fpatchable-function-entry=N[,M]说起](https://maskray.me/blog/2020-02-01-fpatchable-function-entry) for detail.
+See [-fpatchable-function-entry=N[,M]](https://maskray.me/blog/2020-02-01-fpatchable-function-entry) for detail.

 (The error will go away if `.metadata` changes to a non-SHF_ALLOC section as LLD doesn't scan relocations from non-SHF_ALLOC sections.)